awesomelon/image-colors/README.md

-# ColorExtractor
+# Image-Colors

-ColorExtractor is a powerful and flexible library for extracting dominant colors from images.
+Image-Colors is a powerful and flexible library for extracting dominant colors from images.
 It uses k-means clustering to identify and analyze the main colors in an image.

 ## Key Features